 Introduction

 Construction job costing turns guesswork into profit.
-When you track every dollar on a job â materials, labor, equipment, subs, and allocated overhead â you can bid smarter, spot problems early, and protect margins.
-This guide gives practical steps, clearer reporting, and recommended tools so contractors gain tighter financial control without drowning in paperwork.
+When you track every dollar on a job—materials, labor, equipment, subs, and allocated overhead—you can bid smarter, spot problems early, and protect margins.
+Accurate, timely job costing gives contractors tighter financial control without drowning in paperwork and helps avoid the common cost and schedule overruns seen on large projects1.

 What is construction job costing and why it matters

+Running a project without job costing is like building without a blueprint.
+You may finish the job, but you’ll likely be over budget, late, and surprised by costs.
 Job costing is a financial GPS for each project.
 Instead of waiting until year-end, you can check the health of every job in real time and see where each dollar goes.

 Job costing helps you: